Stabilizing Welfare-Maximizing Decisions via Endogenous Transfers: Main Results

 Under (P1), agent $i$ has \emph{realized} slack: $U_i(b)$ strictly exceeds all other alternatives.
 A donor at $b$ can therefore withdraw transfers from $i$ without changing $i$’s ranking, and capture the slack while maintaining IR.

 Under (P2), slack is only \emph{potential}: $U_i(b)$ ties with each next-best alternative.
 However, at every such alternative $x \in NBA_i$ there exists a donor $j_x$, $\tau_{j_x}(x)<0$, whose slack is not tight, with $U_{j_x}(x) < U_{j_x}(b)$.
-These donors can each withdraw a small amount of utility from $i$ at their respective alternatives without violating their own full coverage of $b$, collectively freeing slack at $b$ that can be redistributed.
+These donors can each withdraw a small amount of utility from $i$ at their respective alternatives without violating IR or full coverage of $b$, collectively freeing slack at $b$ that can be redistributed.

 Under (P3), some NBAs are \emph{binding}: all donors at those alternatives are tight.
 Slack can still be extracted if there exists a single agent who is tight across all binding alternatives.
 This agent can absorb the necessary adjustment across those alternatives and receive the released slack at $b$.